stuerp/foo_vis_spectrum_analyzer/README.md

 v0.6.0.0, 2024-xx-xx

 * New: Curve visualization with customizable line width and area opacity.
+* New: The position of the custom gradient colors can be specified individually.
 * Improved: Added fall-back case for pre-Windows 10 1903 versions.
 Completely untested.
 Your mileage may vary.
 * Improved: Hardened the reading and writing of the configuration.
 * Improved: Various minor tweaks with focus on stability and future expandability: